French Wines that reflect age-old traditions

 Meanwhile, the ongoing French wine industry seems to have not missed a beat.
 Wine and food magazines continue to sing the praises of French wine in the face of direct and often fierce competition from both California and Italy for the very top of the wine market.
 The emphasis from these new wineries and producers has been on low production and individual vineyard designation, a practice first utilized in Bordeaux over two hundred years ago.

 The two mainstays of French wine, Bordeaux and Burgundy owe their origins to a result of the French Revolution.
 The Bordelais generally supported the revolution and their wine estates were generally left in tact when the revolution swept into power.
 Many of the great Bordeaux chateaux continue to exist in much the same fashion as they did during that period.

 In Burgundy, the summer home of the Kings and Queens of France, the story was not the same.
 The leaders of the revolution confiscated these prized vineyards and individual pieces in the vineyards were awarded to those active supporters of the revolution.
 Today, the practice of utilizing negotiants is still used in Burgundy to achieve quality standards, where vineyards can have many different owners.

 Today’s modern French wine industry presents a dichotomy in purpose.
 One side is abjectly traditional in its approach and the other exceedingly progressive and somehow the two seem to thrive together.
 The main beneficiaries of this interaction are the members of the wine-drinking world that have come to expect greatness from France’s beloved crops.

-It is the intention of our International Series to present a cross section of this French phenomenon for your enjoyment.
+It is the intention of our International Wine Club to present a cross section of this French phenomenon for your enjoyment.
 We have carefully selected three wines that compliment each other in style and presentation, and that also offer a rare insight into both the past and the future of French winemaking.